molecule-one/api/batch-scoring.md

     - 6-10 - A long pathway with a lot of unlikely reactions was found or there is no synthesis found at all.
   - `price` - Estimated price (in USD) of starting materials needed for synthesis of fixed number of moles of the target compound. (*possible null value)
   - `certainty` - Aggregated certainty of all reactions found in the best synthesis pathway in range of [0;1]. (*possible null value)
-  - `reactionCount` - Number of reactions in the best synthesis pathway. (*possible null value)
+  - `reaction_count` - Number of reactions in the best synthesis pathway. (*possible null value)
   - `synthesis` - Structure containing the best synthetic pathway found by the system. (*possible null value)
   - `decomposition` - Structure containing information about how the reactions generated by our system can be used to decompose the target compound into commercially available starting materials.
-  - `timedOut` - Informs whether the search exceeded maximal allowed duration.
+  - `timed_out` - Informs whether the search exceeded maximal allowed duration.
 This should happen only in case of compounds that are much bigger or much more complex than regular medicinal chemistry targets.
 Subsequent searches for the same compound may yield different results because of the variability of the search duration.
 If synthesis was found before exceeding the maximal duration, it will be used to compute the values above.
+  - `url` - Url address to our system, where search result is present in human-readable way.

 *possible null value - this field may be `null` if we weren't able to find any feasible pathway